The averaging of non-local Hamiltonian structures in Whitham's method: Some general properties of the non-local brackets.

-from the initial bracket (\ref{canform}) of the general form after the averaging on the appropriate family of exact $m$-phase solutions of local Hamiltonian with respect to (\ref{canform}) system with the local Hamiltonian function $H$.
+from the initial bracket (\ref{canform}) after the averaging on an appropriate family of exact $m$-phase solutions of a local system, which is supposed to be Hamiltonian with respect to the bracket (\ref{canform}) with a local Hamiltonian function $H$.